Private connection

 Aggregated prefixes (aggregates)

-To automatically announce new subnets in Cloud Interconnect, you can use aggregated prefixes (aggregates) of subnets.
-This allows you to set up prefix announcements once and then just add new subnets to an existing VPC without contacting support.
+To automatically announce new subnets to Cloud Interconnect, you can use aggregated subnet prefixes (aggregates).
+This way, you only need to set up prefix announcements once, and then you can add new subnets to your VPC without needing to contact support.

 For example, when setting up a private connection, you can specify an announcement of the following aggregated IPv4 prefixes: